studio1902/statamic-peak/docs/docs/other/contributing.md

 ## Development environment
 If you want to contribute to the core Starter Kit make sure you target files the `/dev/` folder and run your local install from this folder.
 When you use valet you can navigate to the folder and type: `valet link statamic-peak`.

+## Test the kit export
+You can test the kit export by running `php please starter-kit:export .././` in the dev environment.
+After running this command the git status should reflect all changed and new files in the root of the repo.
+Please don't commit those kit export changes.
+Exporting the starter kit, maintaining the changelog and taggin releases is something the maintainer(s) of the project do.

 ## Docs
 The documentation run on https://vuepress.vuejs.org.
 To locally install this navigate to the `docs` dir in this repo and: